Robust Bilevel Optimization for Near-Optimal Lower-Level Solutions: Near-optimal set and near-optimal robust bilevel problem

+O-NRB is a special case of {NRB}, following a reformulation from objective uncertainty to constraint uncertainty with an epigraph variable, O-NRB is equivalent to:

-The pessimistic bilevel optimization problem defined in \cite{Loridan1996} is both a special case and a relaxation of \textit{ORNOBiP}.
-For $\delta=0$, the inner problem of \textit{ORNOBiP} is equivalent to finding the worst lower-level decision with respect to the upper-level objective amongst the lower-level-optimal solutions.
+this formulation is a special case of {NRB} with an upper-level objective independent of lower-level variables.
+The pessimistic bilevel optimization problem defined in \cite{Loridan1996} is both a special case and a relaxation of {O-NRB}.
+For $\delta=0$, the adversarial problem of {O-NRB} is equivalent to finding the worst lower-level decision with respect to the upper-level objective amongst the lower-level-optimal solutions.
 For any $\delta > 0$, the inner problem can select the worst solutions with respect to the upper-level objective that are not optimal for the lower level.
-The pessimistic bilevel problem is therefore a relaxation of \textit{ORNOBiP}.
+The pessimistic bilevel problem is therefore a relaxation of {O-NRB}.\\

-We illustrate the concept of near-optimal set and near-optimal robust solution with the following linear bilevel problem, represented in \cref{fig:bp1}.
+We illustrate the concept of near-optimal set and near-optimal robust solution, first with a simple linear bilevel problemrepresented in \cref{fig:bp1} for a geometric intuition, and then in TODO to show the interest of near-optimality robustness in practical applications.

-The high-point relaxation of Problem \eqref{prob:example0}, obtained by relaxing the optimality constraint of the lower-level, while maintaining feasibility, is:
+The high-point relaxation of Problem~\eqref{prob:example0}, obtained by relaxing the optimality constraint of the lower level, while maintaining feasibility, is:

 The shaded area in \cref{fig:bp1} represents the interior of the polytope, which is feasible for the high-point relaxation.
-The induced set, resulting from the optimal lower-level reaction, is given by:
+The induced set, resulting from the optimal lower-level reaction, is given by: $\{(x,y) \in (\mathbb{R}_+,\mathbb{R}) \,\text{s.t.}\, y = 1 + \frac{x}{10}\}.$

 The unique optimal point is $(\hat{x}, \hat{y}) = (0,1)$.

 \definecolor{xdxdff}{rgb}{0.49019607843137253,0.49019607843137253,1} \definecolor{zzttqq}{rgb}{0.6,0.2,0} \definecolor{ududff}{rgb}{0.30196078431372547,0.30196078431372547,1}